The Drupal template system offers a feature to create an online form or survey for site visitors. Some useful features of the webform include:

 This is what will appear in large font at the top of the page.

-If the "Enable Captcha" option is checked, it will add a CAPTCHA image to the end of the form to protect against bots.
+If the "Enable Captcha" option is checked, it will add a CAPTCHA test to the end of the form to protect against bots.
 As of July 2018, this option is no longer necessary, thanks to a newer layer of protection that filters out non-legitimate submissions invisibly.
-If you find that spambots are successfully submitting your form, feel free to enable the CAPTCHA image as a second layer of protection; please also inform us of this situation.
-Additionally, be aware that the CAPTCHA image service is blocked in China, and possibly other countries, making your form unusable.
+If you find that spambots are still successfully submitting your form, feel free to enable the CAPTCHA as a second layer of protection; please also inform us of this situation.
+Additionally, be aware that while the CAPTCHA service is technically accessible, it could add usability hurdles to people trying to submit your form.

 - Body (see WYSIWYG editor instructions)